Kos & Nisyros sailing holidays

 Overview of Kamari bay, looking NE, with a freighter docked in Kamari port and another freighter waiting at anchor.

-Kastri islet on the North side (left) of the bay.
+Kastri islet on the north side (left) of the bay.
 Hi-res image

 Limnionas

-Limnionas - Λιμνιώνας is suggested as allround shelter by various guides (including the GWP and Eagleray), but we never dared to enter this small and shallow harbour Significantly, we only once saw a small catamaran inside… Lat Long
+Limniónas - Λιμνιώνας is suggested as allround shelter by various guides (including the GWP and Eagleray), but we never dared to enter this small and shallow harbour Significantly, we only once saw a small catamaran inside… Lat Long

 Mind the shoal roughly near the “Taverna Limionas”; local fishing boats have rights to all the quayside; old (but working) beach shower ashore; allround shelter; 2,5 m depth max. and silted at the W and S inside the basin; weed patches and sandy bottom; keep close to the green harbour light when entering, but entrance is still >30 m wide; taverna serves (rep. very good fish dishes) only during daytime, very quiet in the evening.

 This fishing port is proper for catamarans / yachts with a draft of <1.50 m.
+Well, reportedly, you can anchor inside with a draft of 2.2 m, but holding is suspect due to too much weeds (updated Apr 2024).

 The shallow fishing port of Limnionas looking SE.
 Note the silted coast opposite the green harbour light.

-Mastichari port looking West (the wooden piers belong to hotels).
+Mastichari port looking west (the wooden piers belong to hotels).

 Mastichari port, looking NE, with Pserimos island in the distance.